Skip to content

 Audio Playback (SoundPlayer, SurroundPlayer)

-SoundFlow provides two classes for audio playback:
+SoundFlow provides concrete classes for audio playback, deriving from SoundPlayerBase:

-• SurroundPlayer: An extended version of SoundPlayer that supports advanced surround sound configurations.
+• SurroundPlayer: An extended SoundPlayerBase implementation that supports advanced surround sound configurations.

 Key Features (SoundPlayer):